 Anne Guillette runs the Low Impact Design Studio, a small, women-owned firm with a focus on environmental site design (ESD, LID) solutions for municipal and commercial sites (new construction & redevelopment).
 She is a LEED Accredited Professional with a Masters Degree in Landscape Architecture and Regional Planning from the University of Pennsylvania, and has worked directly with national and regional stormwater experts and has designed, permitted and constructed hundreds of projects in Maryland and the District of Columbia.
 Ms. Guillette is also a part-time employee at the Center for Watershed Protection, and an Adjunct Professor at Anne Arundel Community College where she trains landscape contractors on rain garden design, construction, and maintenance.
 Anne recently launched a new business called LID RainSavers LLC – which designs and sells rainwater harvesting devices and was nominated to the Board of Directors for the American Rainwater Catchment Systems Association (ARCSA).

-Erik Michelsen is currently the Executive Director of the South River Federation.
-He has been active in Anne Arundel County environmental issues for the past decade and served as a member of the County’s Special Advisory Committee, a citizens group appointed to review the General Development Plan documents.
-He was previously employed as a Project Manager by Underwood and Associates, an environmental consulting firm specializing in regenerative design.
-Mr. Michelsen is currently Chair of the Maryland Citizens’ Campaign for the Environment, the collected group of environmental organizations advocating to the Maryland General Assembly.
+Erik Michelsen is currently the Administrator of Anne Arundel County’s Watershed Protection and Restoration Program and is charged with managing a billion dollar restoration program to clean up the County’s waterways and satisfy its Municipal Separate Storm Sewer System (MS4) and Chesapeake Bay TMDL requirements.
+He previously served as Executive Director of the South River Federation where he helped attain funding for and implement over $6 million in water quality improvement projects as well as spearhead the passage of a statewide requirement for stormwater utilities in Maryland’s Phase 1 MS4 jurisdictions.
+Prior to that, he was employed as a Project Manager by Underwood and Associates, an environmental consulting firm specializing in regenerative design.
+Mr. Michelsen is a past Chair of the Maryland Citizens’ Campaign for the Environment, the collected group of environmental organizations advocating to the Maryland General Assembly.
 He has served on the Chesapeake Bay Program Sediment Work Group and is a member of the Senior Scientists and Policymakers for the Bay.
 Mr. Michelsen graduated from the University of Richmond and did graduate work in experimental psychology at Villanova University.

 Dr. Shirley Clark currently is an Assistant Professor of Environmental Engineering at PennState– Harrisburg (PSH).
 She regularly teaches courses in hydrology, conveyance system design, open-channel hydraulics, erosion control and risk assessment at both the graduate and undergraduate level.
 Shirley’s bachelors’ degree is in Chemical Engineering fromWashingtonUniversityand her doctoral degree is in Environmental Health Engineering from UAB.
 She has worked in the environmental field since 1987 and in water resources and stormwater since 1992.
 She is a registered professional engineer in the state ofAlabamaand is a Diplomat in theAmericanAcademyof Water Resources Engineers.
 She is a member of several professional organizations (WEF, AWRA, ASCE/EWRI, and AEESP) and serves on a variety (too many!) of stormwater-related committees.